Lievven/Snappy-Mod/README.md

 A. Turning it off lets you use the sliders for each axis separately (see the point above).
 This behaviour is turned off by default so you don't have to change 2 values every time.

 Q. Nothing is snapping anymore. \
 A. Have you accidentally disabled the mod or turned off snapping altogether?
 Try pressing 'S'.
+Or maybe you're just using a very fine snapping resolution.

 Q. The snapping is back to vanilla. \
 A. You might have disabled the mod.
 Or, alternatively, set the snap spacing to either 128 or 256 which are the default values for normal snapping and half snapping.